temporalio/documentation/docs-src/cloud/operating-envelope-latency.md

 ---

 Our latency SLO is 200ms per region for p99.
-Latency is greatly influenced by the actual throughput of a single [Workflow Execution](/concepts/what-is-a-workflow-execution).
+In June 2023, latency measurements over a week period for starting and signaling Workflow Executions were:

+- `StartWorkflowExecution`: 90ms p90, 125ms p99
+- `SignalWorkflowExecution`: 53ms p90, 95ms p99
+- `SignalWithStartWorkflowExecution`: 87ms p90, 116ms p99

+We work on improving latency, so these numbers will decrease over time.

 Concurrent operations on the same Workflow Execution could lead to increased latency.

-Typical latency for starting and signaling Workflow Executions is less than 100ms.